Our Team

 Alfalfa Leafcutting Bees

 Wayne is a research scientist who has worked extensively in the areas of alfalfa leafcutting bee pathology & parasitology and alternative crop pollination research over the past 45 years.
-Wayne brings key experience and expertise to our projects focused on alfalfa leafcutting bees, forage seed production, and pollinator and pest managagment in agriculture.
+Wayne brings key experience and expertise to our projects focused on alfalfa leafcutting bees, alfalfa and hybrid canola seed production, pollinator management and integrated pest management in agriculture.